Johnsonville Branch: Upgrade in 2019–2022

 Upgrading of the overhead power catenary system with replacement of the remaining one hundred wooden poles by steel poles was completed in 2022.
 A steel section of the pedestrian overbridge at Raroa railway station was also replaced in Easter 2022 (16-18 April)).

 New rolling stock

-Due to significant mechanical difficulties being experienced by Tranz Metro in keeping the DM/D EMUs in service, several units were withdrawn from service in February 2012.
+Due to significant mechanical difficulties being experienced by Tranz Metro in keeping the English Electric DM class EMUs in service, several units were withdrawn from service in February 2012.
 Buses were added to supplement the remaining service capacity pending the planned introduction of the FT/FP "Matangi" EMUs on 19 March 2012.
 The first Matangi service was the 11:02 departure from Wellington, which passed the last English Electric service on the line at Ngaio station.

-The new Matangi EMUs struggled on the Johnsonville Line with rail track squeal and to maintain the schedule used for the English Electrics especially in wet conditions.
+The new Matangi EMUs struggled on the Johnsonville Line with rail track squeal and to maintain the schedule used for the English Electrics, especially in wet conditions.
 To improve schedule reliability, the Johnsonville Line timetable was initially changed to a longer morning peak journey time of 22 minutes to Wellington and 26 minutes to Johnsonville and it is now 23 minutes and 28 minutes.